LexGrishin/Severstal_docker_instruction/README.md

 Repository contains two folders:
 - *template* : Contains Dockerfile template and necessary code to wrap your solution for Efficiency scoring.
 Use it to build your own Docker image.
-- *example* : Contains an example of using *template* to package up a dummy-model into Docker image which successfully runs on our hardware.
+- *example* : Contains an example of using *template* to package up a dummy-model into Docker image which successfully runs on our hardware configuration.
+Example also was tested on AWS Deep Learning AMI K80 and on laptop with Core(TM) i7 CPU/GeForce GTX 860M/Ubuntu 18.04.3.

 **Steps to package up your solution into Docker image:**
 1. Install [Docker](https://docs.docker.com/install/) on your PC.
 Version 19.03 is required.